Rick Folk: Political career

 Folk ran in the riding of Saskatoon University in the 1982 Saskatchewan provincial election for the Saskatchewan Progressive Conservative Party.
 Folk won the seat, and served as Minister for Culture and Recreation from 1983 to 1986.
 Folk was not re-elected in the 1986 election, losing to Peter Prebble of the Saskatchewan New Democratic Party.

 Personal life

 Folk was born in Saskatoon at the Saskatoon City Hospital, the son of Alex and Jen Folk.
 At the time of the 1994 Brier, Folk owned a curling and golf supply store in Kelowna.
+His son, Kevin is also a curler.

+As of 2023, he was living in the Comox Valley of British Columbia, and is the head referee of BC Pickleball.